Van der Waals engineering of ultrafast carrier dynamics in magnetic heterostructures

-Figures \ref{fig1}(a)-(f) provide an overview of the heterostructure terminations and their respective electronic dispersions around the $\Gamma$-point of the Brillouin zone, measured at equilibrium conditions before optical excitation ($\Delta t < 0$) and during the initial moments of the excitation ($\Delta t = 40$~fs).
-Fig.~\ref{fig1}(a) presents the SL MnBi$_2$Te$_4$ structure which can be thought of as a QL with an intercalated Mn-Te bilayer, introducing a plane of unpaired spins.
-Non-trivial topology in this system derives from its Te~5$p$ valence band (VB) and Bi~6$p$ conduction band (CB) which undergo band inversion due to spin-orbit coupling (SOC) \cite{Li2019}.
-The dispersion before excitation at $\Delta t < 0$ in Fig.~\ref{fig1}(d) shows intense bands within 200~meV below the Fermi level, $E_F$, revealing that the crystals are strongly electron-doped \cite{Zeugner2019}.
-We identify the ARPES intensity as being composed of bulk conduction bands (BCBs) in addition to a set of bands that are known to exhibit quasi-2D behavior \cite{Yan2021,Estyunin2020}.
-During excitation we observe that the bands crossing $E_F$ become occupied up to 200~meV above $E_F$ with high intensity in the quasi-2D bands that consist of two crossing parabolas.
+Figures \ref{fig1}(c)-(d) present the electronic dispersion of MnBi$_2$Te$_4$ around the $\Gamma$-point of the Brillouin zone, measured in equilibrium conditions before optical excitation ($\Delta t < 0$) and during the initial moments of excitation ($\Delta t = 40$~fs).
+Figure~\ref{fig1}(e) shows the photoemission intensity difference, resulting from subtraction of the equilibrium spectrum from the excited spectrum.
+The red (blue) regions correspond to gain (loss) of photoemission signal, and can be interpreted as excited electron (hole) populations.
+The spectra display a broad, nearly parabolic, distribution of intensity with a minimum at $E-E_F = -0.20$~eV, indicating the as-grown crystals are significantly electron-doped \cite{Zeugner2019}.
+Note the asymmetric presentation of the $k_{\parallel}$-scale is due to the fact that we have centred the excited state signal on the detector window, and not the $\Gamma$-point, in order to fully capture the dynamics along the band above the Fermi energy $E_F$.
+A region of high intensity is concentrated at $\Gamma$ around $E-E_F = -0.05$~eV, which is consistent with the location of surface states marked by a green arrow in Fig. \ref{fig1}(b).
+The fainter background intensity, marked by a black arrow in Fig. \ref{fig1}(c), is primarily composed of bulk conduction band (BCB) states, as seen via the comparison with Fig. \ref{fig1}(b).
+During excitation we observe that the bands crossing $E_F$ become occupied up to $E-E_F = 0.20$~eV with high excited state signal above the central surface states.
 These features have previously been attributed to a Rashba-like spin splitting \cite{Estyunin2020}, suggesting a significant non-equilibrium occupation of spin-polarized carriers in this system.
-The topological surface state (TSS) in the bulk band gap indicated in Fig.~\ref{fig1}(d) is characterized by a linear dispersion and is anticipated to exhibit an exchange gap below the Néel temperature \cite{Deng2021,Chen2019}.
-We do not resolve intensity from the TSS here due to the low cross section compared with the CB states at our probe polarization and photon energy \cite{Yan2021}.
+The topological surface state in the bulk band gap (below $E-E_F = -0.20$~eV), reported to be a gapless Dirac cone in previous works \cite{PhysRevX.9.041038,PhysRevX.9.041039,PhysRevX.9.041040}, is not resolved due to the low cross-section compared with the CB states at our probe polarization and photon energy \cite{Yan2021}.